Best Dental Assistant Schools in Kentucky

 Many graduates start as entry-level dental assistants and later move into expanded functions, office management, or even dental hygiene with more schooling.

-If you're ready to start a stable career in healthcare without spending years in college, dental assisting is a solid option.
+If you’re ready to start a healthcare path without spending years in college, dental assisting is a solid option.
 In Kentucky, focusing on CODA-accredited schools will give you the training employers want - and prepare you for expanded function certifications later.

 Next step: Make a list of the schools above, visit their websites, request program details, and schedule a campus tour.
 Look for strong externship programs and confirm how the school supports graduates in finding work.